Trinity Weather Forecast - NewsBreak

 Trinity Weather Forecast

-TRINITY, NC(Updated at 8am ET)Here's your weather forecast for the next four days.
+TRINITY, TX(Updated at 8am ET)Here's your weather forecast for the next four days.

 Monday, August 23